Bronchoscopy

 Bronchoscopy is capable of diagnosing:

-In addition to detecting the source of pulmonary bleeding and identifying foreign bodies in young infants, the procedure can also be used to detect the cause of pulmonary bleeding.
+In addition to detecting the source of pulmonary bleeding and identifying foreign bodies in young infants, the procedure can also detect the cause.
 If you have an abnormal chest X-ray or CT scan that reveals evidence of an infection, a tumour, or a collapsed lung, your doctor may prescribe a bronchoscopy.

 Treatment